 Tell buyers what you want them to do next.
 The call to action should tell buyers how to contact you and can even create a sense of urgency that will have them acting fast.

 Direct them to get in touch with phrases like “Schedule a tour now.
 Call us at 555-5555” or “Don’t miss out on this house.
 Call us now at 555-5555.”

 Property Description Examples

 Eagle Rock Urban Oasis!
-This charming, mid-century home is nestled above a quiet street in desirable Eagle Rock.
-Built in 1950, this 3 bedroom plus study, 1.5 bath home features beautiful landscaping with terraced gardens and multiple outdoor patios with plenty of room for friends and family perfect for al fresco dining and entertaining!
+This charming home is nestled above a quiet street in desirable Eagle Rock.
+This 3-bedroom, 2-bathroom home features beautiful landscaping with terraced gardens and multiple outdoor patios with plenty of room for friends and family.
+Perfect for al fresco dining and entertaining!
 The interior features an abundance of natural light, hardwood and bamboo flooring, central air/heat, fireplace, and a bolted foundation.
-The detached two car garage is perfect for a studio or workshop.
-Convenient Northeast Los Angeles location with easy access to the 2 and 134 highways, as well as York, Figueroa and Colorado Boulevards shops and restaurants, including Trader Joes, Little Beast, Found Coffee, Lucky Bird and Cindys.
-Eagle Rock Dog Park, the Rose Bowl and Old Town Pasadena, Gold Line Metro and nature trails are only minutes away.
-This is an amazing opportunity to purchase a hidden gem.
+The detached two-car garage is perfect for a studio or workshop.
+Convenient Northeast Los Angeles location with easy access to the 2 and 134 highways.
+Seller concessions.
 Don’t miss out on this house.
 Call us now at 555-5555.